-Distributed MFIB (dMFIB) is used to switch multicast IPv6 packets on distributed platforms. dMFIB may also contain platform-specific information on replication across line cards.
+Distributed Multicast Forwarding Information Base (MFIB) is used to switch multicast IPv6 packets on distributed platforms.
+Distributed MFIB may also contain platform-specific information on replication across line cards.
 The basic MFIB routines that implement the core of the forwarding logic are common to all forwarding environments.